brunoruviaro/ardour4-tutorial/_posts/2014-08-15-stretching-shrinking-regions.md

 ## Time-Stretching a Region to Fit the Loop

-In this tutorial, we've added another sound sample—this time, a synthesizer line—from [freesound.org](http://www.freesound.org) to the rhythmic passage we composed in the **Creating Looped Sections** chapter (search for tag "1168" in the **Search Freesound** tab of Ardour if you'd like to get the same sample.
+In the image below, we've added another sound sample—this time, a synthesizer line—from [freesound.org](http://www.freesound.org) to the rhythmic passage we composed in the **Creating Looped Sections** chapter (search for "1168 so synth" in the **Search Freesound** tab of Ardour if you'd like to get the same sample.
 Import it as a new track).

 After importing this synth line, we see that the length of our new